3 Detroit-area mall guards not guilty of involuntary manslaughter in man’s death in 2014

 Another lawyer, Jamil Khuja, said Schmidt was Nessel's “go-to hired gun,” though the doctor testified that he probably won't bill the state for his work.

-Another of the guards pleaded guilty last week in anticipation of only 90 days in jail.
+Another guard, Lucius Hamilton, pleaded guilty last week in anticipation of only 90 days in jail.
 The guard who led the encounter with Cochran died in 2017.

 Follow Ed White at https://twitter.com/edwritez